loyada/typedpy/docs/tutorial.rst

         s: str
         mylist: list

-In the example above you get the best of both world - The dynamic validation of typedpy, and the initialization validation of Dataclasses that is supported by the IDE.
+In the example above you get the best of both worlds - The dynamic validation of typedpy, and the initialization validation of Dataclasses that is supported by the IDE.

+This section focused on how Typedpy performs the main functionality of Dataclass.
+But Typedpy has a reach features set beyond that.
+This will be covered in the next chapters.